-4.2.2 Significance
+4.3.2 Significance

-The significance of the event is quantified by its false alarm rate (FAR): the expected rate of events from the pipeline that produced the preferred event with equal or greater significance in the absence of any astrophysical signals.
+The significance of the event is quantified by its false alarm rate: the expected rate of events from the pipeline that produced the preferred event with equal or higher ranking statistics, in the absence of any astrophysical signal (see false alarm rate (FAR)).

-4.2.3 Sky Localization
+4.3.3 Sky Localization

 The sky localization consists of the posterior probability distribution of the source's sky position and (for CBC events only) luminosity distance.
-The GCN Notice and Circular will provide a URL for the sky localization file stored in GraceDB.
+The Classic GCN Notice and Circular will provide a URL for the sky localization file stored in GraceDB, notices delivered over Kafka will provide byte-string representations of the localization file content.
+Avro notices will provide the raw bytes, JSON notices will provide base64 encoded bytes.
 The sky localization is saved in a FITS file as a HEALPix all-sky image.
 See our sample code for instructions on working with sky localization files.

-The sky map URL will generally be of the form https://gracedb.ligo.org/api/superevents/sid/files/ method.fits.gz,v, where sid is the superevent ID, method is the sky localization algorithm (usually bayestar, LALInference, or cWB), and v is an integer that uniquely identifies different versions of the localization.
+The sky map URL will generally be of the form https://gracedb.ligo.org/api/superevents/sid/files/ method.multiorder.fits,v, where sid is the superevent ID, method is the sky localization algorithm (usually bayestar, LALInference, or cWB), and v is an integer that uniquely identifies different versions of the localization.
 The version number is automatically assigned by GraceDB, starting from 0, and increments for each file of the same name.
-For example, the first FITS file with the name bayestar.fits.gz becomes bayestar.fits.gz,0, then the next one is bayestar.fits.gz,1, and so on.
-The filename without the version suffix, such as bayestar.fits.gz, always points to the most recent version.
+For example, the first FITS file with the name bayestar.multiorder.fits becomes bayestar. multiorder.fits,0, then the next one is bayestar.multiorder.fits,1, and so on.
+The filename without the version suffix, such as bayestar.multiorder.fits, always points to the most recent version.

-Important: We generally provide localizations in two HEALPix formats, distinguished by file extension:
+We generally provide localizations in two HEALPix formats, distinguished by file extension: